Redback-Operations/redback-documentation/docs/company-policy/ISMS/endpoint.md

 ### Network Access
 - Devices must connect only to secure, password-protected Wi-Fi networks.
-- Public Wi-Fi requires a secure VPN (e.g., university VPN or approved equivalent).
+- Public Wi-Fi requires a secure VPN (e.g. university VPN or approved equivalent).
 - Software firewalls must be enabled on all devices (default for most operating systems).

 ### Data Storage and Access
-- Sensitive data must not be stored on unauthorized cloud platforms (e.g., personal Google Drive, Dropbox) unless pre-approved.
+- Sensitive data must not be stored on unauthorized cloud platforms (e.g. personal Google Drive, Dropbox) unless pre-approved.
 - Local sensitive data must be minimized and encrypted.
 - Sensitive and business-critical data should be stored on shared cloud repositories with relevant users, not locally.
 - Offsite physical backups are recommended for added redundancy.